biopython/biopython/DEPRECATED.rst

 Bio.Data.SCOPData
 -----------------
-Declared obsolete in release 1.80.
+Declared obsolete in release 1.80, and removed in release 1.82.
 Please use Bio.Data.PDBData instead.

 Bio.Application and the command line wrappers using it
 ------------------------------------------------------